kentcdodds/use-deep-compare-effect/README.md

 You use it in place of `React.useEffect`.

 > NOTE: Only use this if your values are objects or arrays that contain objects.
 > Otherwise you should just use `React.useEffect`.
+In case of "polymorphic"
+> values (eg: sometimes object, sometimes a boolean), use
+> `useDeepCompareEffectNoCheck`, but do it at your own risk, as maybe there can
+> be better approaches to the problem.

 Example: